Special Topics and Concerns

 CHD and Pregnancy

 Women with congenital heart defects (CHD) now make up the majority of patients with heart disease seen in pregnancy.
 Pregnancy is well tolerated in many patients with CHD.
 However, pregnancy in some cases poses a high risk for significant cardiovascular complications and even death.
-It is highly recommended that any CHD patient contemplating pregnancy should consult with an ACHD specialist.
+Any CHD patient contemplating pregnancy should consult with an ACHD specialist.

 Heart Disease and Pregnancy